Economic data could put stocks back on higher path

 "We're seeing the strong dollar trade unwinding a bit, and that has helped those beaten-down areas really take off," said Adam Sarhan, chief executive of Sarhan Capital in New York, referring to commodity-related shares.

-Some early results are trickling in, but the earnings season is still weeks away for the bulk of Standard & Poor's 500 .SPX companies.
+Some early results are trickling in, but the earnings season is still weeks away for the bulk of S&P 500 .SPX companies.

 Next week's economic data could also bolster or hurt the market, depending on how it signals the next step for Federal Reserve policy.